yousefelassal/quote-cron/README.md

 > Numberless are the worlds wonders, but none more wonderful than man.

 > He who talks more is sooner exhausted.

+> Forgiveness is that subtle thread that binds both love and friendship.
+Without forgiveness, you may not even have a child one day.